Generate a Mission Control support bundle

 file.

-If the Admin Console is running and Mission Control is installed, then run the following command to create a support bundle.
+If the Admin Console is running and you have installed Mission Control, then run the following command to create a support bundle.

-This bundle includes any customization specific to Mission Control from the support-bundle.yaml
+This bundle includes any customizations specific to Mission Control from the support-bundle.yaml

 manifest file.